wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 [JSON Web Token (JWT)](https://jwt.io/) is a popular authentication standard used to exchange data between resources like APIs securely.
 JWT compromisation is a common aim of attackers as breaking authentication mechanisms provides them full access to web applications and APIs.
 The weaker JWTs, the higher chance for it to be compromised.

-Starting from version 4.4, you can enable Wallarm to detect the following JWT weaknesses:
+Starting from version 4.4, you can enable Wallarm to [detect the following JWT weaknesses](../../about-wallarm/detecting-vulnerabilities.md#weak-jwts-detection):

 * Unencrypted JWTs
 * JWTs signed using compromised secret keys

-To enable, use the [**Weak JWT** trigger](../../user-guides/triggers/trigger-examples.md#detect-weak-jwts).

 ## Checking JSON Web Tokens for attacks